 • Vibrations or hums

-A silent home immediately transmits comfort, privacy and construction quality.
+A quiet home immediately transmits comfort, privacy and construction quality.

 Order as an implicit message

-It's not about decoration, but about order.
-Order conveys care, coherence and good management of space.
-Clutter, even if slight, is distracting and detracts.
+It's not about decoration, but of order.
+Order conveys care, coherence and good space management.
+The mess, even if it's slight, distracts and detracts.

 Key aspects: